thespcrewroy/SoftwareEngineeringTutorials/README.md

  * **MERN Stack:** a full-stack JavaScript technology stack consisting of MongoDB, Express.js, React, and Node.js

 ## Project Management and Collaboration
+* **Microsoft Office Suite:** collection of productivity applications such as Word, Excel, PowerPoint, and Outlook
+* **Google Workspace:** cloud-based productivity and collaboration suite  with Gmail, Docs, Drive, Meet, Calendar, etc.
 * **Linear:** a modern project management and issue-tracking tool designed for fast software development team workflows
 * **ServiceNow:** an enterprise cloud-based ticketing platform for IT service management and business workflow automatiom